-“Campos and Gonzalez (2003) attribute ineffectiveness of keyword method to participants’ ‘lack of training.
+- “Campos and Gonzalez (2003) attribute ineffectiveness of the keyword method to participants ‘lack of training.
 They investigated in four experiments the effectiveness of the mnemonic keyword method using two groups of adults and adolescents.
 In all the experiments, the rote method was more effective than the keyword method for both adolescents and adults.”

-So if mnemonics are not a great way for long-term learning, what are they good for?
+So if mnemonics are not an excellent way for long-term learning, what are they good for?